SuganyaArul/Events_Platform/README.md

    ![Reserve a spot](image-8.png)

    - When the user clicks "Reserve a spot" a new window opens where they can enter their first name, last name and email address.
+The feature introduced as a new form because user can sign up to events without signing into the app.

    ![Successful booking](image-9.png)